sequba/h3mapgen-cellular-terrain/README.md

 ```
 void terrain(const Board& board, Board& result, const TerrainParams& parameters, unsigned int iterations);
 ```
-- `board` is an input; meant to contain some swhite and sblack squares
+- `board` is an input; meant to contain some swhite and sblack cells
 - `result` will hold the resulting terrain map
 - `parameters` structure may be easly obtained from functions such as `moore_neighbourhood(...)` etc.
 - `iterations` just specifies the number of succesive CA generations